-What is What Student Loan Depends On?
+What Student Loan Depends On

 A student loan is a type of financial aid that allows students to borrow money to pay for their education.
 The terms and availability of student loans depend on various factors, making it essential to understand these dependencies.
 Student loan dependencies matter because they determine eligibility, interest rates, and repayment terms.
 Without meeting these prerequisites, students may not be able to secure a loan or may face unfavorable terms.